zacharygriffee/random-access-idb/api.md

 Write `data` starting at `offset`

 **Kind**: instance method of [<code>RandomAccessIdb</code>](#RandomAccessIdb)
+**Todo**

+- [ ] Unlike truncate and del, if a write operation results in empty chunks, those chunks will not be deleted from underlying table for speed reasons.
+      Create function that will 'find empty chunks' to delete.

 | Param | Description |
 | --- | --- |